-To properly evaluate the infrastructure

-Widespread ponding & ineffective catch basin at the Quinhagak Street and E. 64th Avenue intersection currently in place, an assessment of the existing storm drain piping was conducted for specific pipe runs in the project area to determine its overall condition.
-Additionally, a hydrologic and hydraulic (drainage) analysis was performed to determine if the existing piping is adequately sized to meet MOA design criteria.
+To properly evaluate the infrastructure Widespread ponding & ineffective catch basin at the Quinhagak Street and E. 64th Avenue intersection existing storm drain piping was conducted for specific pipe runs in the project area to determine its overall condition.
+Additionally, a hydrologic and hydraulic analysis was performed to determine if the existing piping is adequately sized to meet current MOA design criteria.

-The information gathered from the condition assessment and the existing condition drainage analysis will be used to develop the proposed storm drain system.
+The information gathered from the condition assessment and the drainage analysis will be used to develop the proposed storm drain system.
 The proposed drainage improvements are discussed in SECTION IX.